In the Pink

 ISO 100

 But even nailing the day doesn’t ensure success.
-Clouds are the biggest concern, especially in winter, but each year the timing and position of the moon’s disappearance behind the crest on that ideal day is a little different.
-In January and early February (when I always schedule this workshop), from my preferred location the moon sets somewhere between Mt.
+Clouds are of course a concern, especially in winter.
+And each year the timing and position of the moon’s disappearance behind the crest is a little different.
+In January and early February (when I always schedule this workshop), viewed from my preferred location, the moon sets somewhere between Mt.
 Whitney and Mt.
 Williamson (California’s two highest peaks), usually closer to Williamson.

-The twilight wedge had just reached its most vivid hues when I clicked this image.
-To my eyes, this entire scene, except the moon, and especially the foreground, was much darker than this.
-But my camera’s ridiculous dynamic range, combined with Lightroom’s masking that allows me to process the sky and foreground independently from each other, made this image possible.
+Which is exactly things unfolded for this year’s workshop group.
+We followed up a beautiful Death Valley Zabriskie Point sunrise moonset, with a similarly outstanding Alabama Hills sunrise moonset the next morning.
+The vivid hues of the twilight wedge had just peaked when I clicked this image.
+To my eyes, this entire scene (except the moon), and especially the foreground, was much darker than this image shows.
+But my camera’s ridiculous dynamic range, combined with Lightroom’s masking that allows me to process the sky and foreground independently from each other, enabled me to expose the scene dark enough to capture essential lunar detail, yet remain confident I had enough recoverable detail in the foreground.

 Click any image to scroll through the gallery LARGE